Target-Bench: Can Video World Models Achieve Mapless Path Planning with Semantic Targets?: Experiments

 \subsection{Evaluation for off-the-shelf Models}

 Table~\ref{tab:vggt_metric} shows the evaluation results using \gls{vggt} as the spatio-temporal reconstruction tool.
-Among all evaluated off-the-shelf models, Wan2.2-Flash achieves the best overall performance with a weighted overall score of 0.299.
+Among all evaluated off-the-shelf models, Wan2.2-Flash achieves the best overall performance with a weighted overall score of 0.341.
 Specifically, it obtains the lowest errors in \gls{fde} (1.362m), \gls{ade} (1.005m), and \gls{mr} (38.75\%), while achieving the highest \gls{se} (0.292).
 Figure~\ref{fig:model_compare_vggt} visualizes the performance comparison across all models.
-The ground truth video achieves the highest scores across all metrics, and is still affected by reconstruction errors like the other models.